austinramey/personal-vault/5;30 - 3315 - Investments/In-Class Test Review.md

 - Ask -> what the person that is offering is asking to sell the price as
 - Bid -> The amount that
 - PV = FV / (1+r)^N
+- Uncorrelated means correlation of 0, not negative
+- Exposure to systematic/market risk can be reduced by adding low/negative beta stocks to portfolio
+	- dependent on beta, reduced by a negative beta
+- Total risk of a portfolio is measured by standard deviation
 -